pierrecrochelet/data_science/README.md

 # data_science
-Algorithms I implemented as I was learning stuff about data science, whether at the university or on my own
+Algorithms I implemented as I was learning stuff in data science.
+Feel free to use any piece of code from this repo, and if you want to mention me or the repo itself I'd be grateful.